COMPETITIVE GOVERNANCE

 An RA may force a Rating System to vote on any specific question within 60 days.

-A Civil Liberty Rating Floor is defined in this Amendment as limitations of Sector Board actions that infringe civil liberties.
+A Civil Liberty Rating Floor is defined in this Amendment as a limitation of Sector Board actions that infringe civil liberties.

-Civil liberty violations in this Amendment regard actions by a Rating System or a Sector Board restricting citizens, organizations, or businesses from engaging in activities cited as a civil liberty.
+Civil liberty violations in this Amendment concern actions by a Rating System or a Sector Board that restrict citizens, organizations, or businesses from engaging in activities protected as civil liberties.

-Rating System and Sector Board actions, laws, and regulations attempting to solve negative externalities and societal negative externality must respect other civil liberties with strict scrutiny.
+Rating System and Sector Board actions, laws, and regulations attempting to solve negative externalities and societal negative externalities must respect other civil liberties and be subject to strict scrutiny.

-Civil liberties in this Amendment are not obligations at the Sector Board or Rating System-level to provide funds, products, or services to people.
+Civil liberties under this Amendment are not obligations at the Sector Board or Rating System level to provide funds, products, or services to people.

-The Judicial Authority Sector's Rating System, with a 30% vote, may set or increase Civil Liberty Rating Floors to protect civil liberties per narrowly drawn category within all Sectors; a 75% vote lowers civil liberty Rating Floors.
+The Judicial Authority Sector's Rating System, with a 30% vote, may set or raise Civil Liberty Rating Floors to protect civil liberties within narrowly drawn categories across all Sectors; a 75% vote lowers those Floors.

 Civil Liberties Rating Floors are also protections in the Violent Crime Mitigation System.